Making Synthetic Psilocybin – Microdosing Psilocybin Mushrooms & Spore Prints

 From the perspective of a patient, one of the most immediate benefits of synthesized psilocybin has to do with dosing.
 There’s an old joke in certain circles that says, “the mushroom chooses the dosage”, and anyone who has legally partaken in the whole-fungi psilocybin experience will usually nod their head and chuckle knowingly.
 In other words, consuming a psilocybin mushroom can yield unpredictable results.

-However, it’s possible to get an incredibly accurate dose of psilocybin when consumed in a synthesized form—perhaps even reaching the psilocybin “sweet spot” that Johns Hopkins researchers attempted to discover.
+However, it’s possible to get an incredibly accurate dose of psilocybin when consumed in a synthesized form—perhaps even reaching best psilocybin dose and “sweet spot” that Johns Hopkins researchers attempted to discover.
 This can help medical professionals provide their patients with reliable, well-reasoned dosages.
 Accuracy is also very helpful in psilocybin-based clinical trials, since without being able to accurately measure the amount being administered, results could be seriously skewed.

 But what about all the other compounds found in a psilocybin-containing mushroom?
 What happens when you strip those away and leave only the psilocybin itself?
 These are the questions being asked by full spectrum psilocybin advocates.